Statement of Proven Facts

-We believe the Bible because it has proven irrefutable and its vericity stands; because it provides—beyond all other books—first principles, which are the true measuring rods of all right behavior; because it is the bedrock of all right government; because it tells the hard truth about men; because its teachings satisfy our deepest longings, giving us peace, strength, joy, rest, and confidence of overcoming the evil empire both now in life more abundant and also later in hope of the best life beyond this one; because no other book, says Bernard Ramm, has been so chopped, knifed, sifted, scrutinized, and vilified, subject to mass attack with venom and skepticism, thoroughness and erudition upon every chapter and tenet and yet kept every way its vigor and dignity; because a thousand times over the death knell of the Bible has been sounded, the funeral procession formed, the inscription cut on the tombstone, and the committal read, but nevertheless, somehow the corpse never stays put.
+The Bible is true and reliable, in that it has proven irrefutable and its truthfulness stands; it provides—beyond all other books—first principles, which are the true measuring rods of all right behavior; it is the bedrock of all right government; it tells the hard truth about men; its teachings satisfy our deepest longings, giving us peace, strength, joy, rest, and confidence of overcoming the evil empire both now in life more abundant and also later in hope of the best life beyond this one.

-Both the Older Testimony of 39 books and the Newer Testimony of 27 books are the unrefuted written record of Jesus Christ, fully persuading us that Jesus Christ is God in the person of a man reduced, as it were, to a span; bringing clear the character of God to Adam's race.
+Both the Older Testimony of 39 books and the Newer Testimony of 27 books are the unrefuted written record of Jesus Christ, fully persuading His people that Jesus Christ is God in the person of a man reduced, as it were, to a span; bringing clear the character of God to Adam's race.
 All our ideals of authority, strength, war, peace, rights, duties, righteousness, goodness, truth, law, love, compassion, righteous anger, tenderness, divine vengeance, and forgiveness—all good qualities and holy affections—are found perfected in Him by His deeds of both compassion and power, forgiveness and judgment.
-He makes men to become our brothers and sisters, inspires them to become law keepers and not law breakers.
-In sum, He gives authority to as many as receive him to become sons of God through the new birth, thereby to enjoy His abundant provision, to overcome His enemies, and to rule in the government of His Kingdom.
+He makes men to become our brothers and sisters, inspires them to become His law keepers and not law breakers.
+In sum, to as many as receive him He gives authority to become sons of God through the new birth, thereby to enjoy His abundant provision, to overcome His enemies, and to rule in the government of His Kingdom.

-We believe in Jesus Christ—son of David, son of Jesse, son of Obed, son of Abraham—as our Maker, Defender, Redeemer, Saviour, Brother, and Friend.
+Jesus Christ—son of David, son of Jesse, son of Obed, son of Abraham—is our Maker, Defender, Redeemer, Savior, Brother, and Friend.
 All of history focuses on Him; all the future sums up in Him.
-He is the life and light of the world—the only perfect member of mankind—, stainless and sinless in every way, of body, soul, and spirit.
-Where those in conflict with one another each accept His teachings for their standard, whereby to govern their relationship, settlement and good order will soon follow them, banishing misery and woe.
-To sum up, we accept Jesus Christ for what He claimed He is: the perfect Son of God the Father and the sinless Son of Adam the man.
+He is the life and light of the world—the only perfect member of mankind—, stainless and sinless in every way: of body, soul, and spirit.
+Where those in conflict with one another each accept His teachings for their standard, whereby to govern their relationships, settlement and good order will soon follow them, banishing misery and woe.
+To sum up, Jesus Christ is what He claims He is: the perfect Son of God the Father and the sinless Son of Adam the man.

-The following two poems are on the flyleaf of Winters Annotated Bible (click on "Books" page):
+The following two poems are on the flyleaf of Good Book: A Common Lawyer Translates & Annotates the Bible (click on "Books" page):

 The Bible teaches that we all, Are involved in Adam’s fall.